beartype/beartype/doc/src/api_claw.rst

                                                    * ``conf`` is *not* a
                                                      beartype configuration.

-   **Self-package runtime-static type-checking import hook.**

-   This hook type-checks *all* annotated callables, classes, and variable assignments in *all* submodules of the **current package** (i.e., the caller-defined package directly calling this function), configured by the passed beartype configuration.
+   **Self-package runtime-static type-checking import hook** – type-checking *all* annotated callables, classes, and variable assignments in *all* submodules of the **current package** (i.e., the caller-defined package directly calling this function), configured by the passed beartype configuration.

    .. code-block:: python